A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

 \subsubsection{Ensembles}

-Some video captioning works have reached outstanding performance by the ensemble of several models~\citep{Chen2018RUC+CMU:Videos, Nina2018MTLE:Description, Song2019RUC_AIM3Text}.
-This is an overall strategy in benchmarks competitions where the teams can submit several runs of their model, \eg TRECVID (see Section~\ref{sec:challenge:trecvid}).
+Some video captioning works have achieved outstanding performance by assembling several models~\citep{Chen2018RUC+CMU:Videos, Nina2018MTLE:Description, Song2019RUC_AIM3Text}.
+This strategy is usually adopted in benchmarks competitions where participant teams can submit several runs of their model, \eg TRECVID (see Section~\ref{sec:challenge:trecvid}).
 Usually, one of these runs is the ensemble of models used in the other runs.
 In this sense, \citet{Chen2018RUC+CMU:Videos} proposed a model for dense video captioning task, which is composed of four components: (1) segment feature extraction (ResNet, i3D, VGGish, and LSTM); (2) proposal generation, for selection of fragments of the video; (3) caption generation; and (4) re-ranking.
 Specifically, for the third component, they ensemble three different caption generation models: (1) a vanilla caption model, based on an LSTM decoder; (2) a temporal attention caption model; and (3) a topic guided caption model, based on a semantic concept detector.
 The combination of outputs of different decoders has also been adopted for other methods~\citep{Hou2019JointCaptioning, Nina2018MTLE:Description}.
 The model proposed by \citet{Nina2018MTLE:Description} relies on distinct decoders that train a visual encoder following a multitask learning paradigm~\citep{Caruana1998MultitaskLearning}.
 While~\citet{Hou2019JointCaptioning} (analyzed in Section~\ref{sec:dg-syntactic-based}) incorporated a decoder for POS tags generation and computed the joint probability with the natural language decoder.

 \citet{Song2019RUC_AIM3Text} achieved the best results on the TRECVID VTT 2019 challenge (see Section \ref{sec:challenge:trecvid}).
 In this case, they proposed a model that consisted of four main parts: (1) video semantic encoding; (2) description generation with temporal and semantic attention; (3) reinforcement learning optimization; and (4) ensemble from multi-aspects.
 The ensemble proposed for the fourth part is based on choosing the video's best-generated description by re-ranking the captions using the weighted sum of \textit{fluency} and \textit{relevancy} scores.
 The third part, based on reinforcement learning, has also been adopted by several state-of-the-art methods.
 We now briefly analyze some of these methods, and general aspects of this strategy are exposed in Section~\ref{sec:loss-dg}.